CofYAML/podcast-scripts/episode001.md

 * What’s the future of cloud?
 * Anything else you’d like folks to know before we close the episode?

-**OUTRO**: James, thanks so much for taking the time to join us for this episode of What matters!
+**OUTRO**: Jorn, thanks so much for taking the time to join us for this episode of What matters!

 For those listening, we look forward to bringing you more episodes of our podcast, so seep listening and feel free to get in touch on the Discord with your questions, comments, or episode and guest ideas.